MaverickMandir/.github/profile/README.md

 ### Step 2: Apply
 - Shortlisted Students along with their Parents need to fill up the application form.
 - We value character above everything else and character is formed in early childhood and character is refined with habits.
 We need to know about the background they grew up.
+- Ideal age group is: 14 to 25.
 - This step is strict for just reasons, we eliminate based on slightest red flags.
-If your childrens/siblings are selected, you'd want they're safe from physical & mental torture.
+If your childrens/siblings are selected, you'd want they're safe from physical & mental abuses.
 This process ensure that, it keeps out malecious individuals & bullies.
 We believe even one bad apple is too many.
 - Informations would be verified if needed.
 - Around one third of students will be shortlisted for step 3.